Steps To Implementing Payment Tokenization In the SaaS Industry

 Payment tokenization (sometimes referred to as credit card tokenization) involves taking sensitive information, such as credit card data or bank account numbers, and protecting it by replacing it with a token — i.e., a number that’s randomly generated by an algorithm.

 It is typically used to prevent credit card fraud from occurring.
 With tokenization, cybercriminals cannot see actual card numbers to steal when payments are processed online or through wireless networks.
 Instead, the sensitive data is safe and sound in a secure token vault where it cannot be accessed.

 It stops a common fraud from occurring where hackers will steal customers’ credit card information and then duplicate it and put it on another card, which they will then use for purchases.

 How Does Payment Tokenization Work?

-Typically used to facilitate digital payments, credit card tokenization is initiated when the cardholder enters their payment info (aka the “primary account number” or “PAN”) onto a website or when they use a mobile payments solution to make a purchase.
+Typically used to facilitate digital payments, credit card tokenization is initiated when the cardholder enters their payment information ( “primary account number” or “PAN”) onto a website or when they use a mobile payments solution to make a purchase.

 Before the PAN is sent to the acquirer, the token service generates a random string of numbers, referred to as the “token.”
 This allows the customer’s PAN to be transmitted across the web in a tokenized data format, so even if there is a data breach along the way, hackers will not be able to access the customer’s debit or credit card number.